fadhilfath/hotel-database-project/README.md

 mysql –u ‘username’ –p ‘database_name’ < filename.sql (database file is provided in the folder)

 #####Instruction to run the project:
--Run hotel_database.sql in mySQL to create the hotel database.
+- Run hotel_database.sql in mySQL to create the hotel database.
--Run project.py to launch the interface (Install all required libraries).
+- Run project.py to launch the interface (Install all required libraries).